 - Preliminary health evaluations: An important part of reducing the chances of injury involves ensuring that players do not have any medical conditions that place them at increased risk of injury.
 Physicians need to conduct a thorough exam to identify concerns ranging from cardiac conditions to structural deficiencies.
 Just as important, they need to review medical histories to determine if past injuries place players at too great an injury risk to permit participation.

 - Detailed emergency response plans: Every school sports program should handle injuries in accordance with a detailed written plan.
-This includes having medically-trained individuals available for immediate response, instantly-available emergency equipment and clear relationships with nearby emergency medical facilities.
+This includes having medically-trained individuals available for an immediate response, instantly-available emergency equipment, and clear relationships with nearby emergency medical facilities.
 They also need to train all personnel, including players, to ensure that they know what to do (and what not to do) when a player sustains accidental injuries during play or practice.

 When children are away from home to attend school, parents are not likely to be present at every sporting event.
 However, they still need to do everything possible to help ensure that the school is providing the same type of support their children would receive while under parental supervision.

 Even With Planning, Negligence Can Play a Role in Unnecessary Injuries